Beady EyeFormed 2009. Disbanded October 2014

 Beady Eye were an English rock band formed in London in 2009 by former Oasis members Liam Gallagher (vocals), Gem Archer (guitar), Andy Bell (guitar), and Chris Sharrock (drums).
 In 2013, former Kasabian guitarist Jay Mehler joined the band as a touring bassist.
 The band was created when Oasis' lead guitarist and primary songwriter Noel Gallagher quit in August 2009, after which the remaining members decided to rename themselves and continue making music.

-Since their formation, the band have released two studio albums Different Gear, Still Speeding (2011) and BE (2013), both have reached the Top 5 in the UK Album Chart, but as of November 2013 they have had only one UK Top 40 single "The Roller", peaking at number 31.
-But, Beady Eye have received some acclaim for their music by Oasis fans, with Q claiming that their debut album is the best Liam has performed on since (What's the Story) Morning Glory?.
+The band released two studio albums—Different Gear, Still Speeding (2011) and BE (2013)—both of which reached the top 5 on the UK Album Chart, though they had only one UK Top 40 single with "The Roller", which peaked at No. 31.
+They received some praise from Oasis fans, with Q claiming that their debut album was the best Liam had performed on since Oasis' (What's the Story) Morning Glory?.

 Liam announced in October 2014 that Beady Eye had disbanded, before he embarked upon a critically acclaimed solo career.
 Archer and Sharrock joined Noel's band, High Flying Birds, while Bell returned to his original band, Ride.

 - Beady Eye speak to Matt Everitthttps://ichef.bbci.co.uk/images/ic/240x135/p018pr15.jpghttps://ichef.bbci.co.uk/images/ic/240x135/p018pr15.jpg2013-05-07T10:25:00.000ZLiam, Gem and Andy speak to Matt about the making of their new album, BE.https://www.bbc.co.uk/music/audiovideo/popular/p018pr3p